New Zealand's Workplace-based Learners

 Industry training and other workplace-based trends

-- The number of trainees decreased in 2017, but there was an increase in apprentices.
-The number of trainees decreased by 5 percent to 100,000, while apprenticeship numbers increased by 7.4 percent to 46,200.
-Overall, the total number of industry training learners decreased by 1.5 percent to 146,000.
+- The number of trainees decreased in 2019, but there was an increase in apprentices.
+The number of trainees decreased by 3.9 percent to 84,675, while apprenticeship numbers increased by 5.9 percent to 53,345.
+This gives a total of 137,560 industry training learners for 2019, similar to the previous year.

 - Holding post-school qualifications continues to be common for new entrants to industry training.
-The proportion of new apprentices with a prior tertiary qualification reached 50 percent for the first time in 2017.
+For the 2019 year 58 percent of trainees and 47 percent of apprentices had a prior tertiary qualification

-The overall number of trainees and apprentices fell 1.5 percent in 2017 (to 146,000).
-The number of trainees decreased by 5.3 percent (to 100,300), while apprentices increased by 7.4 percent (to 46,000).
-This is the first drop in industry training participation since 2012 and was driven by a 9 percent decrease in new entrant trainees.
-The amount of training delivered to trainees (measured in standard training measures, or STMs) was 2.8 percent lower than in 2016 (see tables 1 and 2).
+The overall number of trainees and apprentices in 2019 was 137,560, similar to 2018 with only a 0.2 percent decrease (315 learners).
+The number of trainees decreased by 3.9 percent (to 84,675), while apprentices increased by 5.9 percent (to 53,445).
+This continues the decrease in industry training participation seen in recent years, but is a smaller decrease than 2018.
+While new entrant trainees remained steady, the percentage continuing from the previous year decreased and those exiting with training completed increased which lead to a decrease in trainees overall.
+The amount of training delivered to trainees (measured in standard training measures, or STMs) was 4 percent lower than in 2018 (see tables 1 and 2).

 |Workforce Participation (%)|| Delivered|

-Increasing numbers of industry training learners hold tertiary qualifications gained prior to starting training.
-Overall, 58 percent of trainees and 46 percent of apprentices in 2017 already held a tertiary certificate, diploma, or bachelors or above degree, compared to 56 percent and 43 percent in 2016 respectively.
-For apprentices, the proportion of new entrants holding a tertiary degree, certificate or diploma reached 50 percent for the first time in 2017.
+A high proportion of industry training learners hold tertiary qualifications gained prior to starting training.
+Overall, 58.4 percent of trainees and 47.4 percent of apprentices in 2019 already held a tertiary certificate, diploma, or degree (bachelors or above).
+For both groups this was consistent with 2018.
+When looking at new entrant apprentices only, the proportion holding a tertiary degree, certificate or diploma was consistent with 2018 at 45.9 percent.

 What industries do they participate in?

-Figure 6 shows the proportion of the workforce for each gender undertaking an apprenticeship for the three industries with the greatest numbers of apprentices across the years 2013 to 2017.
+Figure 6 shows the proportion of the workforce for each gender undertaking an apprenticeship for the three industries with the greatest numbers of apprentices across the years 2015 to 2019.
 Female workers have much lower rates of participation in apprenticeships.
-For example, during the 2017 year 8 percent of males working in construction were apprentices compared to less than 1 percent of women.
-The proportion of the female construction and agriculture, forestry and fishing workforce who are apprentices has declined between 2013 and 2017, while for manufacturing, it has increased.
-Overall, the proportion of the female workforce who are apprentices has stayed stable.
+For example, during the 2019 year 10.1 percent of males working in construction were apprentices compared to 1.6 percent of women.
+Overall, 3.3 percent of the male workforce were apprentices compared to 0.6 percent of the female workforce.

 What training activity did learners undertake?

-In contrast, the proportion of apprentices that were new entrants in 2017 increased to 26 percent (or 12,000 apprentices), from 24 percent in 2016.
-The proportion continuing training from a previous year decreased by three percentage points to 45 percent, and the proportion exiting training increased slightly from 27 percent in 2016 to 29 percent (see figure 8).
+In contrast, the proportion of apprentices that were new entrants in 2019 decreased slightly to 25.3 percent (or 13,535 apprentices), from 26.8 percent in 2018.
+The proportion continuing training from a previous year dropped by nearly 1 percentage point to 45.5 percent, with a complementary 1 percentage point increase in the proportion withdrawing without completion to 15.1 percent.
+The proportion completing training increased by one percentage points to 16.9 percent (see figure 8).

 What qualifications did they achieve?

-As a consequence of the continued decrease in lower level training, 66 percent of the qualifications achieved by trainees were at Level 3 or higher, up from 59 percent in 2016.
-The proportion of qualifications awarded to trainees at Level 1 or Level 2 dropped to 34 percent from 41 percent in 2016.
+As a consequence of the continued decrease in lower level training, 76.6 percent of the qualifications achieved by trainees were at Level 3 or higher, up from 71.3 percent in 2018.
+The proportion of qualifications awarded to trainees at Level 1 or Level 2 continues a downward trend to 23.4 percent from 28.7 percent in 2018.
 Apprenticeship training is generally all at Level 4 or above.

-The proportion of trainees completing a qualification, at the intended or higher level, within five years of commencement increased from 61 percent in 2016 to 65 percent in 2017, continuing an upward trend since 2013 (see figure 9).
-For apprentices, the five year completion rate dropped to 57 percent in 2017 from 59 percent the previous year (see figure 10).
+The proportion of trainees completing a qualification, at the intended or higher level, within five years of commencement increased to 63 percent in 2019, up from 60 percent in 2018 (see figure 9).
+For apprentices, the five year completion rate increased to 57 percent in 2019, reversing the drop seen in 2018 (see figure 10).

 How many school students took part In Gateway and Trades Academies?